raulnq/Jal.Router/README.md

 * Incoming message forwarding
 * Incoming message error handling rework: be able to setup a multi type destination of the handled message (endpoint, local storage, remote storage, etc)
 * Move the json serializer to its own package
-* Allow customization at the moment to create resources
+* Allow customization at the moment to create resources (done)
 * Allow message consumption during scheduled periods of time
+* Second level retry logic